chris408/raspberrypi-twitch-scripts/README.md

 ## Directions
 Put `streamit` in /usr/local/bin, and then make it executable with `chmod +x /usr/local/bin/streamit`

 Next, setup a cron job that will run `streamit` once per minute.
 This is required because sometimes the twitch server will error out and drop your ffmpeg clinet.
-Note: your subscribers will be spammed with a live stream started notification each time your twitch webcam crashes and restarts.
+Note: your subscribers will be spammed with a live stream started notification each time your twitch webcam crashes and restarts, unless they disable this notification.

 Run
 `crontab -e`